How Long After Shocking Pool to Add Algaecide? Complete Guide

 Warning Signs to Wait Longer

-- FC still above 5 ppm after 48 hours
+- FC still well above your normal range after 48 hours

 - Strong chlorine odor indicating high CC levels